A printable recipe card is available at the end of the post.

 - 2 large pastured eggs

-Put flour, brown sugar, sea salt, and baking soda in large bowl.
-Mix briefly.
+Put the flour, brown sugar, sea salt, and baking soda in large bowl.
+And mix it up briefly.

-Add sourdough starter, eggs, buttermilk and melted butter.
-Mix thoroughly.
+Now add in the sourdough starter, eggs, buttermilk and the melted butter.

-OR for a tangy waffle, mix all ingredients except eggs and baking soda in a large bowl.
-Adjust batter thickness by adding milk or flour.
-Cover and let sit for 8-14 hours or overnight.
-Add eggs and baking soda and mix thoroughly.
+OR for a tangy waffle, mix all of the ingredients except the eggs and baking soda in a large bowl.

-Let cook for 3-5 minutes until golden brown and crisp.
+Then just let them cook for 3-5 minutes until they are golden brown and crisp.

-Serve with butter and your favorite syrup or fruit.
-These are also great with my Apple Cherry Pecan Chutney!
+Serve your sourdough waffles with butter and your favorite syrup or fruit.

 - 1 cup sourdough starter does not need to be bubbly and active